 - 10.1 No application for approval of a County Health Permit shall be accepted until the applicant has paid all processing fees as set forth below.
-Fees paid shall be non-refundable except as provided in Section 10.4 below. - 10.2 The fee amount shall not exceed the amount needed to recover the cost of inspection, investigation and review of the proposed application, which fee amounts are based upon the anticipated costs of review, inspection and investigation, and which fee amounts have taken into consideration the need for special investigative services including geologic inspections, hydrologic inspections, groundwater monitoring, soils evaluation, and other unique costs of a scientific or technical nature associated with the processing of the application.
-For purposes of this Ordinance, the administrative fee amounts shall be as follows:
+Fees paid shall be non-refundable except as provided in Section 10.4 below. - 10.2 The original application fee amount shall not exceed the amount needed to recover the cost of inspection, investigation and review of the proposed application, which fee amounts are based upon the anticipated costs of review, inspection and investigation, and which fee amounts have taken into consideration the need for special investigative services including geologic inspections, hydrologic inspections, groundwater monitoring, soils evaluation, and other unique costs of a scientific or technical nature associated with the processing of the application.
+For the purposes of this Ordinance, the administrative fee amounts shall be as follows:

 Classification of CAFO Fee

-Class I \$10,000
+Class I \$10,000.00

-Class II \$1,000
+Class II \$5,000.00

-Class III \$500
+Class III \$1,000.00

-Class IV \$250
+Class IV \$1,000.00

-- 10.3 There shall be established with the County Treasurer an escrow fund, for each application for a County Health Permit, for the purposes of reimbursing the County Commission and the County Board of Health for services rendered in connection with administration of this Ordinance.
+- 10.3 There shall be established with the County Treasurer an escrow fund, for each application for a County Health Permit, for the purposes of reimbursing the County commission and the County Health Department for services rendered in connection with administration of this Ordinance.
 Said escrow account shall include the proceeds of project review fees established pursuant to this Section.
-The funds contained in said escrow account shall be used solely to reimburse the County Commission or County Board of Health for actual costs associated with administration of this Ordinance, for actual services rendered for investigation, administration and processing of a County Health Permit including costs associated with the retaining and compensation of experts on scientific and technical issues associated with the application, and costs associated with public hearings.
-The County Treasurer shall disburse payments based upon billings supplied by the County Commission or the County Board of Health and approved by the County Commission. - 10.4 The applicant for a County Health Permit may apply to the County Commission for a credit against the fee previously paid in the event that a portion of the costs of review and processing is duplicative, pursuant to the standards of applicable case law or statutes then in effect.
-After the approval, conditional approval or denial of a County Health Permit, the County Treasurer shall refund to the applicant any unexpended or unencumbered balance of the escrow account established pursuant to this Section for said application.
+The funds contained in said escrow account shall be used solely to reimburse the County Commission or County Health Department for actual costs associated with administration of this Ordinance, for actual services rendered for investigation, administration and processing of a County health Permit including costs associated with the retaining and compensation of experts on scientific and technical issues associated with the application and costs associated with public hearings.
+The County Treasurer shall disburse payments based upon billings supplied by the County Commission or the County Health Department and approved by the County Commission. - 10.4 The applicant for a County Health Permit may apply to the County Commission for a credit against the fee previously paid in the event that a portion of the cost of review and processing is duplicative, pursuant to the standards of applicable case law or statutes then in effect.
+After the approval, conditional approval or denial of a County Health Permit, the County Treasurer shall refund to the applicant any unexpended or unencumbered balance of the escrow account established pursuant to this Section for said application. - 10.5 The annual renewal fee for all classes of CAFOs shall be Twenty-Five Dollars (\$25.00) to be paid prior to January 1st of each calendar year, said fee to go directly into the General Revenue Fund of the County.